-- 1. The theme for the 2024 contest is "Playing Fields Any sport, Any Age". - 2.
-Photos must have been created within the geographic boundaries of Finney County,KS since the close of the 2023 Finney County Fair. - 3.
+- 1. The theme for the 2025 contest is "Celebrations". - 2.
+Photos must have been created within the geographic boundaries of Finney County,KS since the close of the 2024 Finney County Fair. - 3.
 Photos will be judged on composition, technical merit and adherence to theme. - 4.
 There must be at least 3 entries in a division to earn Sweepstakes Honors. - 5.
 A \$25.00 prize will be awarded to the Top Ribbon winner in both Youth-Teen and Adult Divisions by the Finney County Conventions and Visitors Bureau.